 At her station, Ensign Kikka Kitomoto rummaged through the information that was coming in over the communications wave before being forced to answer her captain's question.
 "White Base reports three Zakus inside the colony and advancing toward them.
 They've already mounted a defense, but their mobile suits are getting wiped out!"

-"Sound for Level One Battlestations and prepare our own mobile suits for battle!"
+"Sound for Battlestations and prepare our own mobile suits for combat!"
 Bright ordered as he sat down in the captain's chair.
 He then turned back to Sleggar.
 "How many of your pilots are still onboard?"

-"Six, including Sayla."
+"Six, including Lieutenant Mass."
 Sleggar replied with all seriousness.
 "That should be enough, assuming the Zaku pilots are average grunts.
 On the other hand, something else worries me…"

 "I know, their carrier."
 Bright sighed in frustration.
 It had been a relatively easy trip up to this point.
 "We'll deal with that later.
 For now, just take out those three."